dh-tech/undate-python/README.md

 ```

 You can initialize `Undate` or `UndateInterval` objects by parsing a date string with a specific converter, and you can also output an `Undate` object in those formats.
-Available converters are "ISO8601" and "EDTF" (but only)
+Currently available converters are "ISO8601" and "EDTF" and supported calendars.

 ```python
 >>> from undate import Undate